imrafaelmerino/JIO/README.md

   libraries, of which there are many in the Java landscape.
 By relying on JFR, we maintain a lightweight and efficient approach to logging that is both reliable and highly effective.

-- The backbone of JIO is the `IO` class, a versatile type that we'll explore further in the next section.
+- The backbone of JIO is the `IO` class that we'll explore in detail in the next section.

 ### Testing the Signup Service with JIO